 From the beginning of the first arm stroke after the start and after each turn, the body shall be kept on the breast.
-The arms shall move simultaneously and in the same horizontal plane without any alternating movement.
-The hands shall be pushed forward together from the breast on, under, or over the water.
-The elbows shall be under the water except for the final stroke before the turn, during the turn, and the last stroke at the finish of the prescribed distance.
+It is not permitted to roll onto the back at any time.
+Throughout the race the stroke cycle must be one arm stroke and one leg kick in that order.
+All movements of the arms shall be simultaneous and in the same horizontal plane without alternating movement.
+The hands shall be pushed forward together from the breast on, under or over the water.
+The elbows shall be under water except for the final stroke before the turn, during the turn and for the final stroke at the finish.
 The hands shall be brought back on or under the surface of the water.
-The hands shall not be brought beyond the hip line, except during the first stroke after the start and each turn.
-Some part of the swimmer's head shall break the surface of the water at least once during each complete cycle of one arm stroke and one leg kick. in that order, except after the start and each turn the swimmer may take one arm stroke completely back to the legs and one leg kick while wholly submerged.
-The head must break the surface of the water before the hands turn inward at the widest part of the second stroke.
+The hands shall not be brought back beyond the hip line, except during the first stroke after the start and each turn.
+During each complete cycle, some part of the swimmer's head shall break the surface of the water.
+After the start and after each turn, the swimmer may take one arm stroke completely back to the legs.
+The head must break the surface of the water before the hands turn inward at the widest part of the second stroke